d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 To see how to apply `BatchNorm` in context, below we apply it to a traditional LeNet model (:numref:`sec_lenet`).
-Recall that batch normalization is applied after the convolutional layers or fully-connected layers but before the corresponding activation functions.
+Recall that batch normalization is applied after the convolutional layers or fully connected layers but before the corresponding activation functions.

 ```{.python .input}